 Selecting models with adequate vents

 Proper ventilation is the most important solution for preventing goggles from fogging up.
 It starts with picking goggles with vents that allow air to flow through, reducing the amount of moisture that builds up inside.
-Those are found on the top and bottom and are covered in a foam liner.
+Those are found on the top, sides and bottom and are covered in a foam liner.
 The number and size of those vents vary, and so does the foam thickness.

 If in doubt, you can still easily modify the goggles you got by cutting holes into the foam covering the top and bottom.
 Or removing it entirely.
 But for starting out, leave the top as it is because it’s crucial to keep dirt and grime out, especially in bad weather.